All martyrdoms are difficult.

 Fireheart Tiger is a sleek and sexy, fierce and fragile spill of a story that unfolds a roving feast of feelings, both beautiful and renewing.
 Aliette de Bodard deftly mingles subtly cutting court politics with tangled lesbian relationships, and renders both with breathless heat, intense intrigue and a deep, dreadful pang of yearning.

 Continue reading “Review: Fireheart Tiger by Aliette de Bodard”

 Jordan Baker grows up in the most rarefied circles of 1920s American society―she has money, education, a killer golf handicap, and invitations to some of the most exclusive parties of the Jazz Age.
 She’s also queer, Asian, adopted, and treated as an exotic attraction by her peers, while the most important doors remain closed to her.

 But the world is full of wonders: infernal pacts and dazzling illusions, lost ghosts and elemental mysteries.
 In all paper is fire, and Jordan can burn the cut paper heart out of a man.
 She just has to learn how.

 When I think back on the experience of reading The Chosen and the Beautiful I think of freshly pressed silk slipping over skin and fingers sliding through hair and delicate cords of bright pearls shimmering on bare throats like sunrise on water.
 And a glimmer of something else too, something sharp beneath the smooth surface: shards from a mirror that tipped off a shelf and shattered and rivulets of molten blood and faint scratches from a single nail painted slick black.
-A story of terrors and wonders and ruinous delight.
+Such are the beautiful, ruinous, indelible images this book built in my mind.

-Continue reading “Terrors, wonders, and ruinous delight: The Chosen and the Beautiful by Nghi Vo”
+Continue reading “Review: The Chosen and the Beautiful by Nghi Vo”